NeuroTechX/moabb/docs/source/install.rst

             :shadow:
             :class: font-weight-bold

-            Install from src and the development environment
+            From src and the dev environment

     .. grid-item-card::
         :text-align: center